St. Mary High School (Rutherford, New Jersey): Athletics

 The St. Mary High School Gaels participate in the North Jersey Interscholastic Conference, which is comprised of small-enrollment schools in Bergen, Hudson, Morris and Passaic counties, and was created following a reorganization of sports leagues in Northern New Jersey by the New Jersey State Interscholastic Athletic Association (NJSIAA).
 Prior to the NJSIAA's realignment that took effect in the fall of 2010, St. Mary was a member of the Bergen County Scholastic League (BCSL).
-With 148 students in grades 10-12, the school was classified by the NJSIAA for the 2019–20 school year as Non-Public B for most athletic competition purposes, which included schools with an enrollment of 37 to 366 students in that grade range (equivalent to Group II for public schools).
-The school was classified by the NJSIAA as Non-Public Group II for football for 2018–2020.
+With 148 students in grades 10–12, the school was classified by the NJSIAA for the 2019–20 school year as Non-Public B for most athletic competition purposes, which included schools with an enrollment of 37 to 366 students in that grade range (equivalent to Group II for public schools).
+The school was classified by the NJSIAA as Non-Public Group B (equivalent to Group I/II for public schools) for football for 2024–2026, which included schools with 140 to 686 students.

 The boys basketball team won the Non-Public Group A state championship in 1935 (against runner-up St. Peter's Preparatory School in the playoff final) and 1937 (vs. St. Mary's High School of Perth Amboy).
-Down by five points in the last minute of play, the 1935 team won the Group II (since recategorized as Non-Public A) state title with a 32-31 win against St. Peter's in overtime.
+Down by five points in the last minute of play, the 1935 team won the Group II (since recategorized as Non-Public A) state title with a 32–31 win against St. Peter's in overtime.

-The baseball team won the Non-Public Group B state championship in 1962 (defeating Gloucester Catholic High School in the tournament final), 1968 (vs. Mater Dei High School) and 1998 (vs. Sacred Heart High School), and won the Non-Public C title in 1976 (vs. St. Peter's Preparatory School) and 1977 (vs. St. Joseph High School of Hammonton).
-The 1998 team finished the season with a 22-5 record after winning the Group B title with a 7-6 victory against Sacred Heart in the championship game.
+The baseball team won the Non-Public Group B North state championship in 1962 and 1968, won the Non-Public C title in 1976 (vs. St. Peter the Apostle High School of New Brunswick) and 1977 (defeating St. Joseph High School of Hammonton in the tournament finals), and won the Non-Public A title in 1998 (vs. Sacred Heart High School) and 2019 (vs. Gloucester Catholic High School).
+The 1998 team finished the season with a 22–5 record after winning the Group B title with a 7–6 victory against Sacred Heart in the championship game.